sonia-auv/ros2_rqt_sonia_plugins/README.md

 ```bash
 rqt
 ```
-Note: if a new plugin is added, the command requires a parameter to fetch the new additions `rqt --force-discover`
+Note: if a new plugin is added, the command requires a parameter to fetch the new additions `rqt --force-discover`.

 ---